Nureva audio enables “best classroom ever” at UNC

 Going with Nureva audio in the Hussman School has brought other benefits in terms of scalability.
 “Standardization is important to us,” says Kirk.
 “Being able to show students or instructors one classroom and say to them, ‘every other classroom is going to be just like this,’ is so much easier than it is any other way.”
 And though it hasn’t come up, Kirk likes the idea of having a “spare on a shelf so that if by chance something broke — or maybe it got physically hit by something, and you had to go replace it — you could just go in there and swap it out.”

-For both of them, simplicity of installation puts another tick in the box for Nureva.
+For both of them, simplicity of installation puts another check in the box for Nureva.
 As Kirk says, “With Nureva, you literally put two screws in the wall and plug a USB cable in, and you’re operational.
 It’s just that easy.”

 Spreading the word about Nureva